Officially: The Greater Cincinnati Northern Kentucky International Airport.

 The above five pictures are all from that story.
 The text of the story is here.

-|The worst crash ever at CVG was TWA flight 128 in 1967.
-Read about it at this site.
-It landed short, of the airport, at an old Hebron race track.||
+|The worst crash ever at CVG was TWA flight 128 on November 20, 1967.
+Read about it at Wikipedia.
+It landed short, of the airport at an old Hebron race track.||

 |A horrible crash at CVG was on November 8, 1965, when an American Airlines Boeing 727 crashed into the hill above Constance.
-The NTSB pdf is here, but beware it, too is a very large file.|
+The NTSB pdf is here, but beware it, too, is a very large file.|

 October 27, 1946

 |Not a map, but a photo from astronaut Shane Kimbrough (Wikipedia), of CVG.
 June, 2021.|